 If you’re wondering what to do in Wilmington when it rains hit up Defy Gravity Trampoline Park.
 The “park” is a 23,000 square foot facility with wall-to-wall steel-frame trampolines, slack lines, foam pits, and dodgeball arena.

-- Indochine: Whenever there’s a special occasion we head to Indochine.
-Indochine is a Thai infusion restaurant and it’s downright amazing and fairly priced.
+- Indochine: Whenever there’s a special occasion, we head to Indochine.
+Indochine is a Thai infusion restaurant, and it’s downright amazing and reasonably priced.
 I’ve never been to Indochine, no matter the day or time of year when there isn’t a line.
 So be prepared for that – but you won’t regret waiting.
 It is an institution in Wilmington, and a must try.

-- Satelite: An awesome bar that often hosts events, live music on the weekend, and draws a hip crowd.
+- Satellite: An impressive bar that often hosts events, live music on the weekend, and draws a hip crowd.

 - Hibachi Bistro: My favorite “cheap eats” spot in Wilmington.
 Hibachi Bistro serves up cheap and quick hibachi meals, and on Wednesday they have half priced sushi.